 Modern advances in imaging techniques and computer systems have allowed radiotherapy to be conducted at a higher complexity.
 It allows for better imaging and localisation of tumours at its specific coordinates.
 This allows for more accurate and effective delivery of radiation into the tumour while minimizing impact on the surrounding healthy tissue.

 Volumetric modulated arc therapy [VMAT] involves the use of external radiation therapy beams being directed in a series of arcs or angles to allow for greater access to tumour.
-VMAT allows more difficult tumours, such as ones wrapped around other important structures, to be targeted precisely.
+VMAT allows more difficult tumours, such as the ones wrapped around other important structures, to be targeted precisely.